wombats-writing-code/crosslinks-js/README.md

 * app/modules/interceptors/[everything] -- This is some complicated logic to handle adapting requests and responses -- we need this because of the split authentication scheme we use at MIT Crosslinks.
 You might not.

 ### How to put in your own subjects
+We highly recommend that you start here -- try to change where the subjects come from first, before changing anything else.

 The file responsible for talking to the server where your subjects live:
 ```
 app/modules/common/models/topic-repository/subject-repository.js
 ```

+Try to substitute in your own server now.
+Does it work?

-This file creates a `Subject` class instance from your data.
-Every Subject must have a `name` and a `number`:
+This file creates a `Subject` class instance from your data. **Every Subject must have a `name` and a `number`**:
 ```
 app/modules/common/models/subject.js
 ```

-## Optional Tutorial 1: Display hello world dynamically on the front page!
-This tutorial is meant to get you familiarized with AngularJS and comfortable working with the build system.

-Let's add a block of bright blue that proudly displays 'hello world'!

-We assume you're already running `gulp watch`:

-1. Find the folder where the main page resides (`modules/main`)
-1. Edit the main.html file to add the block
-1. Edit the main.scss file to change the block's color
-1. Edit the main.controller.js to add the logic that injects in the 'hello world' value

-Note: simply putting in the block with the 'hello world' text defeats the point of this exercise.
-We want to learn about the controller and idea of injecting in data.
-Another note: remember to hit refresh again after the page rebuilds-reloads.

 ## Links
 * [MIT Crosslinks website] (http://crosslinks.mit.edu)